Impress family and friends with expertly wrapped gifts

 We sell a wide range of artificial foliage accessories, such as a Red Berry Pick, a White Berry Mistletoe Pick and a Silver Effect Foliage Stem.
 These delicate floristry accessories will give your wrapped masterpiece the perfect finishing touch.

 Why not attach felt or linen hanging decorations to your present?
-This lightweight Stocking Decoration (pictured) and Linen Heart (pictured) will look extra cute on a present wrapped in plain brown wrapping paper with red or white polka dots.
+This lightweight Stocking Decoration (pictured) and Wooden Heart will look extra cute on a present wrapped in plain brown wrapping paper with red or white polka dots.

 For the gift tags, you could recycle old Christmas cards you received last year and cut around a nice design or feature on them to create unique name tags.